borodark/ie7860/README.md

 #### The Thyroid Dataset: 3 deep layers model

-I hhade performed another try setting up the model with 3 hidden layers The notebook code is here: https://github.com/borodark/ie7860/blob/master/HW2%20MLP%20Thyroid%20SKOpt%203%20layers.ipynb
+I have performed another try setting up the model but with 3 hidden layers The notebook code is here: https://github.com/borodark/ie7860/blob/master/HW2%20MLP%20Thyroid%20SKOpt%203%20layers.ipynb

 The results are significantly better: